KanIvan/songbird/README.md

-# Songbird by KanUvan for Rolling Scopes School 2020
+# Songbird by KanIvan for Rolling Scopes School 2020

 Hello, this is my website Songbird for learning birds sounds.